fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 ratio of false and true positives, as well as and false and true negatives.
 That is, how successful an algorithm is to correctly asses risk in an individual.

+A more important distinction is the impact of a wrongful assignment (is an individual incarcerated, vs is an individual hired).

 Take the following risk assessment formula from Kleinberg et al. [#6]_.
 The problem of risk assessment can be abstracted as follows: